I think the Bloggess is great. I wish her only the best.

-(Inspiration boards – that’s a post for another day.
-We’ve got a confession to get to).
+Inspiration boards.
+That’s a post for another day.
+Not now, we’ve got a confession to get to!

 In 1998, we bought a house.
 We got a lot of lovely housewarming gifts.
 Since we’d never owned a house before and had no well-known “house style,” the gifts ran the gamut of late 1990s decorating trends and household items that would make the Addams Family jealous.

-Grim Reaper Baby Clock and Monkey Lamp notwithstanding, a style I’ll call “French Country Kitsch Chic” was well-represented.
+Amazing Grim Reaper Baby Clock and even more amazing Monkey Lamp notwithstanding, a style I’ll call “French Country Kitsch Chic” was well-represented.